sfreeley/front-end-capstone/README.md

 ## Application Overview
 * What are the features of the application?

     * Users can document the drug name, dosage, dosage form, their patient specific directions, indication, and patient specific notes all in one place (ie doctor notes/comments or any questions they may have for their provider and/or pharmacist).
-CRUD functionality will be present for each inidivudal medication.
+CRUD functionality will be present for each inidivudal medication entry.

     * Users are also able to input prescription numbers and refills (if applicable) as well as last fill date and days supply, which will then automatically calculate their next refill date.